Degree Offered

 - Mariya Cherkasova - Ph.D.
 (McGill University)

 Regular Graduate Faculty.
-Behavioral Neuroscience, Addiction, Reward-Related Behavior - Becca Coltogirone - Ph.D.
-(West Virginia University)
+Behavioral Neuroscience, Addiction, Reward-Related Behavior - Kathleen Morrison - Ph.D.
+(University of Tennessee, Knoxville)

 Regular Graduate Faculty.
 Behavioral Neuroscience, Stress, Development, Neuropsychiatric Disease - Kate Karelina Weil - Ph.D.
 (Ohio State University)

-Traumatic Brain Injury, Stroke, Behavioral Neuroscience - James Cole - Ph.D.
-(University of Virginia Medical School)
+Traumatic Brain Injury, Stroke, Behavioral Neuroscience - Becca Coltogirone - Ph.D.
+(West Virginia University)

-Undergraduate Neuroscience Advisor.
-Sensory and Developmental Neuroscience, History of Neuroscience, Neuroaesthetics
+Neuroscience Academic Advisor.
+Teaching of Neuroscience, Sensory & Developmental Neuroscience, History of Neuroscience, Neuroaesthetics - Kathryn Jewett - Ph.D.
+(Washington State University)

 - Students transferring from another WVU major or from another institution with 24 credits or more and at least a 2.0 overall GPA must meet the following requirement prior to being admitted to the major: completion of BIOL 115 & BIOL 115L and CHEM 115 & CHEM 115L with a C-.